monowai/flockdata.org/README.md

 Once you have the .war file installed in your app server, you can start firing off urls to test things.

-### How do we talk to it?
-REST and JSON.
-Download, compile and deploy.
-Coming soon - a hosted version.

 ### Security
 Note that the user id is 'mike' and the password is '123'.
 This is bodgy configuration stuff hacked in to spring-security.xml.
 I'm sure you'll configure your own lovely security domain, or help me out with an OAuth configuration ;)

 ## Tracking Data
 By default, information is tracked in Neo4J and ElasticSearch.
 You can, at the point of POST, request that the information be only tracked in Neo4j or only ElasticSearch.
 This is down to your use case.
 You might be simply tracking event type information that never changes, so simply storing in ElasticSearch is functional enough as the data is not connectable.

-## Creating Data
+## Interacting with AuditBucket
+HTTP, REST and JSON is the lingua franca - surprised?
+Doubted it.
+Download, compile and deploy.

-Note that in the examples below, /ab/ is the application context.
+In the examples below, /ab/ is the application context.
 Substitute for whatever context is appropriate for your deployment.

 ###Register yourself with an account
 ```